mwrynn/tntgen/README.md

 ## HOW TO RUN THIS PROGRAM:

-For now to run this program you must build it for yourself.
+For now to run this program you must build it from the source code yourself.
 This may be new to you if you're not a programmer, but for now I have not attached a build to this github repo, so that's what we've got. :)

 ### PREREQUISITES:
 You need to have the JDK 8 or greater installed, and have Git and Maven installed.